 Emperor Emhyr gets his own.
 We know he wants to protect his daughter and give her the throne but is that for Ciri's good, the Empire's good, or his own legacy?
 Has he reconsidered his Squick plan?
 If he manages to win the war against Redania, he also proceeds to continue fighting against the North despite having made a secret treaty to stop fighting if Radovid is assassinated.
 He does however keep his word to Roche.

 Roche gets one in the Reasons of State quest.
 After you slay Radovid, he reveals he's part of a secret treaty to surrender Temeria to the Nilfgaard Empire in order to have peace—leaving Aedirn and Lyria to their conquest as well.
-Dikjstra promptly arrives, quoting the Witcher equivalent of Hamlet, and orders him (and Thaler and Ves) killed because he intends to ascend to the Redanian throne and continue the war.
+Dikjstra promptly arrives, quoting the Witcher equivalent of Hamlet, and orders him (and Thaler and Ves) killed because he intends to ascend to the Redanian throne and continue the war after Geralt had revealed to him some Nilfgaardian complications that Emhyr accidentally let slip in front of Geralt.
 Geralt can leave them to their fate or kill Dijsktra to protect them.
 The decision has been hotly debated with some believing Geralt would never abandon a friend, while others think Roche's actions are a betrayal of The Quisling proportions, which the Witcher would never abide.

-Triss is the preferred partner for Geralt for many people, partially because she's been around for the whole trilogy of games, and partially because she comes across as nicer and more heroic than Yennefer.
-However, book-readers and observant players of the previous games may not be so forgiving, as they will often point out that she has more moral ambiguity going for her, and that she was taking advantage of an amnesiac in the previous games.
+Triss was the preferred partner for Geralt for many people, partially because she's been around for the whole trilogy of games, and partially because she comes across as nicer and more heroic than Yennefer.
+However, book-readers and more critical players of the previous games may not be so forgiving, as they will often argue that she is more morally-ambiguous than she seems, and that she was taking advantage of an amnesiac in the previous games.

 Both Whoreson Junior and Menge are set up as real-threats but end up being nothing more than a combination of Cutscene Boss as well as standard enemy.
-You catch Whoreson Junior in the bath and Triss can kill Menge without ever fighting him.
+You catch Whoreson Junior in the bath and Triss can kill Menge without ever fighting him; if you do fight him, he is not a boss or even an Elite Mook.

 Can happen to Dijkstra as well, depending on your choices.
 Should you play it right, it's entirely possible for him to die by the hand of a random mook.